burt202/mocks-server-lite/docs/learn.md

 ```
 {
-  callCount: number
+  callLogs: CallLogEntry[]
+  previous: CallLogEntry[]
 }

+CallLogEntry = {
+  timestamp: string
+  method: string
+  url: string
+  path: string
+  params: {}
+  query: {}
+}
 ```

-`callCount` keeps count of how many times an endpoint has been called since the server started or the last collection change.
+`callLogs` keeps tracks of all endpoints called since the server started or the last collection change `previous` an array of all previous calls in the call log that match the current method AND path.
 Useful if you wanted to return something different on subsequent calls.

 **Route Middleware**